for children's care, learning

 Article published 12th October 2008

-is alike; each has his or her own unique way of doing things.
-We know that
+no child is alike; each has his or her own unique way of doing things.

-just because one child achieves a developmental milestone at a particular
+We know that just because one child achieves a developmental milestone

-age doesn’t necessarily mean the next child will do the same.
+at a particular age doesn’t necessarily mean the next child will do the

-to the child’s learning style instead?
-If so, what are these learning styles
+be due to the child’s learning style instead?
+If so, what are these learning

-and how do we know which learning style our child has?
-And once we know what
+styles and how do we know which learning style our child has?
+And once

-learning style they prefer, how can we adapt activities to help them learn
+we know what learning style they prefer, how can we adapt activities to

-Inspector and former Head-teacher, is the founder of Bright Starters classes
+OfSted Inspector and former Head-teacher, is the founder of Bright Starters

-for early years language development.
-Eve believes that knowing which learning
+classes for early years language development.
+Eve believes that knowing

-style suits your child and the techniques that work best for that style,
+which learning style suits your child and the techniques that work best

-style, enables that child to grasp the learning activity much, more quickly
+learning style, enables that child to grasp the learning activity much,

-because you are presenting the information in a format that child is predisposed
+more quickly because you are presenting the information in a format that

 Quote Eve Wilson.